-Under investment advisory agreements between the Trust, on behalf of the Fund, and the Adviser (the "Advisory Agreement"), the Fund pays the Adviser a fee at an annualized rate, which is calculated daily and paid monthly, based on its average daily net assets, set forth in the table below:

-Fund Strive U.S. Energy ETF Advisory Fee 0.41% The Adviser, in turn, compensates the Sub-Adviser from the management fee the Adviser receives.
-The Fund is new and therefore the Fund has not paid management fees to the Adviser as of the date of this SAI.
+Under investment advisory agreements between the Trust, on behalf of the Fund, and the Adviser (the "Advisory Agreement"), the Fund pays the Adviser a fee at an annualized rate, which is calculated daily and paid monthly, based on its average daily net assets, of 0.0545%.
+The Adviser, in turn, compensates the Sub-Adviser from the management fee the Adviser receives.
+The Fund has not commenced operations prior to the date of this SAI and therefore, the Fund has not yet paid management fees to the Adviser.